FredHutch/sc-howto/samba/README.md

 ## Installation

-This installation is currently only tested on Ubuntu 16.04.
+This installation is currently only tested on **Ubuntu 16.04**.
 If you have not yet installed the prerequisites please review the config files under ![/etc](./etc/)

 Login to a the system you wan to install Samba on, switch to the root user,